0ddjob/CPC_PICOROM_PLUS/readme.md

 - 18-Nov-2024: initial design done
 - 20-Nov-2024: test PCBs on their way from PCBWAY
 - 3-Dec-2024: PCBs arrived (eight working days)
+- 3-Dec-2024: Initial testing ... not working!  (not really a surprise)

 ## Instructions
 Please refer to Matt's page for firmware & instructions on how to initialise the Pico & transfer/use Amstrad CPC ROMs.<br>